TD by Region

 We’re taking you to one of two houses we’ve designed and delivered on Martha’s Vineyard, where a customized version of our Axiom 2790 is ready for its closeup.
-Soon, we’ll be launching a timelapse video of this home that will illustrate our construction process and show you exactly what happens on-site—from prefab package delivery to completed home.
-Stay tuned for the reveal!
+Soon, we’ll be launching a video of this home that will illustrate our construction process and show you exactly what happens on-site—from prefab package delivery to completed home.
+See more of this project here.

 Hello from our yearly Turkel Design off-site retreat, where we visited one of our newest projects outside of Boston.
 Set in a bucolic suburb within Middlesex County, Massachusetts, this custom home features exposed glulam beams that extend over an open great room that looks out to expansive lake views.
 An existing stone wall on the site was preserved and turned into a landscape feature—embracing a piece of its history.

 Visiting one of our homes after our clients have happily moved in is a moment we sincerely cherish as a practice—especially when experienced as a team.

 This week’s #tdbyregion takes us to Shelter Island, New York.
 We designed this custom, multi-general family home on an island that can only be reached by ferry, private boat, or seaplane—making prefab and its efficient delivery the optimal choice.
 The airy great room—ideal for large family gatherings—completely opens up to the natural beauty of the island through large accordion doors and clerestory windows, letting natural light stream into the space.

 We’re coming to you from Chattahoochee Hills, GA, where our Serenbe House was featured on Atlanta Design Festival’s MA!
 Architecture Tour in May of 2018.
 This energy-efficient home in the sustainable Serenbe community is built to EarthCraft House Program standards and features an inclined butterfly roof that harvests rainwater for on-site irrigation to dramatic effect.
 See more of this project here.